 - 3 large eggs

 - Break the eggs over the ramps and potatoes and stir to mix well.
-Fry for about 2 minutes, or until the eggs are cooked on the bottom.
+Fry for about 2 minutes, or until the eggs have cooked on the bottom.
 Turn and fry on the other side for 2 to 4 minutes longer, or until eggs are cooked through.

-- Serve hot with freshly baked biscuits and butter.
+- Serve the ramps and potatoes hot with toast or freshly baked biscuits and butter.

 Tips and Variations